TailorHub-Mad/senior-backend-challenge/README.md

 ## Mandatory deliverables

 1. **Postman (or Insomnia) collection** covering every required endpoint, with ready-to-use variables/environments targeting the local backend.
 Ship the collection inside the repo (e.g. `docs/tailor.postman_collection.json`) so we can import it directly.
-2. **Hexagonal architecture + DDD with CQS/CQRS**: keep a clear split between domain/application/infrastructure layers and model commands/queries explicitly.
+2. **Hexagonal architecture + DDD with CQS**: keep a clear split between domain/application/infrastructure layers and model commands/queries explicitly.
 Frameworks such as **NestJS** are recommended because they ease these patterns (modules, providers, CQRS package), but you may use another stack as long as the architecture is evident and documented.
 3. **Postgres database**: the API must run against Postgres populated with the canonical seed provided here.
 Use the included `docker-compose.yml` and `postgres/init.sql` snapshot to stay aligned.

 ## Backend